 “Vitamin C is the most abundant skin antioxidant,” says ASDS Cosmetic Dermatologic Surgery Fellow Amanda Suggs, M.D.
 Humans lack the necessary enzyme, L-glucono-gamma lactone oxidase (which plants and animals have), to synthesize the ingredient for vitamin C’s superstar effects.
 “Just as vitamin C is essential in our diet,” says Suggs, “it is also essential for our skin.”
-To replenish the body, eat leafy greens and citrus, take oral supplements, or use topicals.
+To replenish the body, eat leafy greens and citrus, take oral supplements or use topicals.
 For its skincare properties, topicals are the best to see the sought-after results.

-Over the years, skin will lose more and more of the vitamin C antioxidant.
+Over the years, the skin will lose more and more of the vitamin C antioxidant.
 According to Suggs, the ultraviolet rays and environmental factors exhaust the skin’s supply.
-Combined with constant exposure to UVA and UVB rays, skin will begin to show signs of photoaging.
+Combined with constant exposure to UVA and UVB rays, the skin will begin to show signs of photoaging.
 UVA rays can lead to premature aging and skin cancer, while UVB rays can lead to sunburn and superficial damage of the epidermis, as well as skin cancer.
-Studies show that vitamin C, in conjunction with sunscreen, can reduce the effects of UV rays.
+Studies show that vitamin C skincare, in conjunction with sunscreen, can reduce the effects of UV rays.

 No one wants to hear the term discoloration when it comes to the face.
 Flawless complexions inspired by the world of Instagram are everywhere.
-But hyperpigmentation is quite common, ranging from the common freckle to more serious sun spots.
+But hyperpigmentation is quite common, ranging from the common freckle to more serious sunspots.
 Regardless of the type, all hyperpigmentation is caused by an increase in melanin, which causes the skin to look darker than the surrounding areas.
 “Vitamin C helps to brighten the skin by reducing pigment, therefore, giving the skin a more even tone,” says Suggs.
 But, how does it work?
 Vitamin C impedes an enzyme called tyrosinase, which leads to a decrease in melanin production.
 No melanin production, no hyperpigmentation.

 How should you use it?